You're not stuck because

 "Just Give It Time"

-Time doesn't heal anything.
-Time without a system just lets bad patterns calcify.
-Until you become aware of the pattern, you'll repeat it.
-Every month you wait, the stories you tell yourself get harder to rewrite.
+Time doesn't heal anything by itself.
+Time without a system lets bad patterns harden.
+Until you name the pattern, you'll repeat it.

 The bottle.
 The screens.
 The overtime.
 The dating apps.
 You're numbing the pain instead of moving through it.
 The only way out is through — and through is shorter than around.

 You were taught that handling it alone is what strong men do.
-But no one is coming to save you — and you weren't meant to walk this alone.
+But no one is coming to save you — and you were never meant to walk this alone.
 The men who rebuild fastest are the ones who reach out first.

 "I didn't read about rebuilding in a book.
-I lived it — I fought every truth, resisted every lesson, and almost didn't make it through The Fog.
-Now I've built the map from The Fall to The View."
+I lived it — fought every truth, resisted every lesson, and almost didn't make it through The Fog.
+Now I've built the path from The Fall to The View."

 The Fall